pmunts/muntsos/README.txt

 Quick Setup Instructions for the Impatient

-Instructions for installing the MuntsOS cross-toolchain development environment onto a host computer are found in Application Note #1 and Application Note #2.
+Instructions for installing the MuntsOS cross-toolchain development environment onto a development host computer are found in Application Note #1 and Application Note #2.
 Or just download and run one of the following quick setup scripts:

 setup-debian
 setup-fedora